SreedeviSagar/gem_stone_price_prediction/README.md

-# GEM STONE PRICE PREDICTION
+## GEM STONE PRICE PREDICTION-DEPLOYMENT IN AWS CLOUD USING CI CD PIPELINE

 #### Problem Statement:
     The goal is to predict price of given diamond (Regression Analysis).